emard/filament-sensor/README.md

 minimizing friction.

 Magnet (5x5 mm Neodymium cylinder) is the only moving part.
-Solid state Hall sensor (Honeywell SS495A or similar) in 3-pin transistor plastic case directly connects to printer motherboard electronics.
+Solid state Hall sensor (Honeywell SS495A or similar for 5V) in 3-pin transistor plastic case directly connects to printer motherboard electronics.